-Dr. Kate Hurley is the Director of the Koret Shelter Medicine Program at UC Davis.
+Dr. Kate Hurley is the Director of the Koret Shelter Medicine Program.
 The Shelter Medicine Program has many outreach programs in the shelter medicine community!

 Here are a few of their milestone achievements: